oriolsuils/whoscored-scrapper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Console application with two options with the goal of extract information about some football matches in [WhoScored](https://www.whoscored.com/).
+Console application with three options with the goal of extract information about some football matches in [WhoScored](https://www.whoscored.com/).

 ## Built With
 * [Python](https://www.python.org/)